G-KrishnaAdithya/InkQuery/CONFIGURATION.md

 install requirements using pip install -r requirements.txt in project path run the below command in project path to run app python app.py

+Important :
+You need to have Tesseract OCR installed in your system